 The University College Student Association (UCSA) strives to enrich the non-academic life of all students with social and cultural activities.
 It consists of 40 committees and clubs that organise activities, workshops, performances, parties and trips throughout the year.

 The year on the Board has given direction for my future.

-The Academic Student Council (ASC) is an elected student body that represents the students’ opinion in all academic matters.
-The five Council members work together with teachers, students and the staff members on improving the quality of education at University College Utrecht.
+The UC Student Council is an elected body that represents the students’ opinion in all academic, governance, and policy matters.
+The six Council members work together with teachers, staff members, and students on improving the quality of education at University College Utrecht.

 All students are encouraged to engage with our local, regional and national communities, as well as those further afield.
 Some forms of engagement are:

 ● Town and Gown is an initiative that strives to promote global citizenship through civic engagement and strengthen the relationship between the University College and the city of Utrecht.
 If you are a civil society organisation or otherwise interested in collaborating, please contact Town and Gown, email: firstname.lastname@example.org

 ● The Cultural Cookery is an annual event in which students voluntarily take total management of a restaurant in Utrecht.
 The profit of the income is donated to a charity.

 ● Enactus builds new social enterprises with external parties, both locally and abroad.